bp74/StageXL/README.md

 StageXL started as an easy migration path for Adobe Flash developers and their products to HTML5.
-Therefore StageXL provides the same display list API you may have used for many years in Flash.
+Therefore StageXL provides the same display list API you may have used in Flash for many years.
 Furthermore the Dart programming language is easy to use for everyone who is familiar with ActionScript.

 * Toolkit for Dart: <http://toolkitfordart.github.io>